dclong/blog/misc/content/2017-11-18-useful-extensions-for-jupyterlab.markdown

     - ipyleaflet a leaflet widget for Jupyter.

-## Not So Useful Extensions for JupyterLab
+## Some Other Extensions for JupyterLab

 ### [jupyterlab_geojson](https://github.com/jupyterlab/jupyterlab_geojson)
 ```bash